nissi-shalom/google-cloud-essentials/Rapid-Development-via-App-Engine.md

     * Earliest or Original implementaion
     * More proporietory: Use specific google APIs
     * Limited languages and access
-    * Faster instance sign-up
+    * Faster instance sign-up.
+Restricted support.
-    * Less expensive
+    * Less expensive.
 1. Flexible Environment
-    * Recently introduced
+    * Recently introduced.
-    * Standardized on Docker
+    * Standardized on Docker.
     * Broader language/version use
     * Slower instance sign-up
     * More expensive

 #### App engine has access to SQL database serive.
 Photos and documents are stored in Cloud storage
 #### Many services kick in automaticaly.
-For example when your code is ready to deploy cloud load balancing is ready to work
+For example when your code is ready to deploy cloud load balancing is ready to work.
 #### You can create services.
-You can't call code in one service from another, but you can use RESTful API or http request
+You can't call code in one service from another, but you can use RESTful API or http request.
+#### You can also have versions for this micro-services.
+(You can also split traffic)

+(Refer video for explaination on each tab)